-If you want to modify any of the PowerPoint slides, you should know that we prepared the slides by abridging and editing the Word text for each figure and copying it into PowerPoint slides.
+If you want to modify any of the PowerPoint slides, you should know that we prepared them by abridging and editing the Word text for each figure and copying it into PowerPoint slides.
 As a result, you can't use PowerPoint to modify the text in the normal way.
 Instead, you need to double-click on the text for a slide to open it in Word, make modifications to the text in Word, and click outside the text to return to PowerPoint.
 You can also use PowerPoint in the normal way to add slides, delete slides, or add your own presentation notes to the slides.

-How to get started with the Instructor's CD
+How to get started